alphagov/govuk-docker/docs/DECISIONS.md

 Apps and their and their dependencies can be downloaded and built by running `make app1 app2...` in the `govuk-docker` directory, but that requires the developer to be in the `govuk-docker` directory.
 It also introduces an asymmetry between building and running things: the former uses `make`, the latter uses `govuk-docker`.
 To make the experience more consistent, `govuk-docker setup` has been added to support this use.

+### cli-setup-this

+A developer can use `govuk-docker run-this` to run the application in the current directory, but that fails if it hasn't been set up in govuk-docker or if any of its dependencies are missing.
+The developer can fix this by running `govuk-docker setup APP-NAME`, but `run-this` doesn't require the app name.
+For consistency with `run-this`, there must be a `setup-this`.

 ## Web Requests

 ### web-nginx